hindu-comm/weblogs/manasataramgini/2016/07/2016-07-22_turning-of-the-turkic-wheel-unmattabhisae1b983dhi-battles-won-battles-lost-and-march-of-marunmada.md

 Turkish literary tradition (Evliya Celebi) holds that as his son kānūnī sultan Suleyman was to come to throne he had a dream in which the ādimarūnmatta Mohammed appeared before him and said:
-*“O Suleyman\! you will make many conquests.
+*“O Suleyman! you will make many conquests.
 You should spend the booty on embellishing Mecca and Medina and fortifying the citadel of Jerusalem in order to repulse the unbelievers, when they attempt to take possession during the reign of your successors.
 You should also